-You might feel more comfortable in a smaller classroom, or you might need help since the requirements can be different from your home country.
+You might feel more comfortable in a smaller classroom, or you might need extra help since the requirements can be different from your home country.

 Alexander College also offers academic and emotional support through the Student Services department.
 All students may be eligible for up to 10 free, on-site, health and wellness counselling sessions per year.

 At Alexander College,an Academic Advisor will build a personalized study plan for you according to your primary goals.

 There are many universities in British Columbia that you can transfer to from Alexander College.

-Here are some examples:
+Here are some examples of eligible universities:

 It is important to point out that if you want to transfer to universities in other provinces or countries (although you still might be able to do it) , you cannot use the BC Transfer guide to build your transfer study plan.
-The transfer process will be based on an internal evaluation of the institution you want to apply.
+The transfer process will be based on an internal evaluation of the institution you want to apply to.